win-runner/terraform-module-template/README.md

   -o /path/to/your/new/module/root
 ```

-**Note** You can find additional documentation how to work with your newly created
+**Note:** You can find additional documentation how to work with your newly created
 module in the modules README.md file.